pfalcon/sphinx_selective_exclude/README.md

-This approach has some drawbacks, like producing warnings like "WARNING: document isn't included in any toctree" if "only" is used to shape up a toctree, or the fact that changing a documentation builder (html/latex/etc.) may require complete rebuild of documentation (if you use "only" conditional on a builder type).
-But these are minor issues comparing to completely broken way "only" works in upstream Sphinx.
+This approach has some drawbacks, like producing warnings like "WARNING: document isn't included in any toctree" if "only" is used to shape up a toctree, or the fact that changing a documentation builder (html/latex/etc.) will almost certainly require complete rebuild of documentation.
+But these are relatively minor issues comparing to completely broken way "only" works in upstream Sphinx.

-Warning: `eager_only` works better with "html" output type.
-It may not work well with "latexpdf" output, leading to skippage of various types of content (this is likely issue with "latexpdf" builder, which can't handle "only" directives in arbitrary places).

 modindex_exclude
 ----------------